simplex-chat/simplexmq/rfcs/2023-09-12-second-relays.md

 *Unrelated cosideration for SMP protocol privacy improvement*: instead of signing commands to the destination relay, the sender could have a ratchet per queue agreed with the destination relay that would simply use authenticated encryption with per-message symmetric key to encrypt the message on the way to relay, and this encryption would be used as a proof of sender.

-4. Now the client sends `forward` to proxy, which it then forwards to SMP relay, applying _p2r_ encryption layer.
+4. Now the client sends `PFWD` to proxy, which it then forwards to SMP relay as `RFWD`, applying _p2r_ encryption layer.

-5. SMP relay sends `r_response` to proxy applying _p2r_ encryption layer, which it then forwards to the client removing the _p2r_ encryption layer.
+5. SMP relay sends `RRES` to proxy applying _p2r_ encryption layer, which it then forwards to the client as `PRES`, removing the _p2r_ encryption layer.

-Effectively it works as a simplified two-hop onion routing with the first relay (proxy) chosen by the sending client and the second relay chosen by the recipient, not only protecting senders' IP addresses from the recipients' relays, but also preventing recipients relays from correlating senders' traffic to different queues, as TLS session is owned by the proxy now and it mixes the traffic from multiple senders.
+Effectively it works as a simplified two-hop onion routing with the first relay (proxy) chosen by the sending client and the second relay chosen by the recipient, not only protecting senders' IP addresses from the recipients' relays, but also preventing recipients' relays from correlating senders' traffic to different queues, as TLS session is owned by the proxy now and it mixes the traffic from multiple senders.
 To correlate traffic to users, proxy and relay would have to combine their information.
 SMP relays are still able to correlate traffic to receiving users via transport session.

 Sequence diagram for sending the message via SMP proxy: